 Liova Bueno's music is performed in concerts and music festivals internationally, from countries in Central and South America to Europe, the United States and across Canada.
-He has received commissions from and has collaborated with various ensembles and soloists, including Cuarteto Chroma, the Trio Dominicano (Dominican Republic), the Vaughan String Quartet (Edmonton, AB), Vox Humana Chamber Choir (Victoria, BC), the Vancouver Peace Choir (Vancouver, BC), the Victoria Choral Society (Victoria, BC), conductors Darwin Aquino and Brian Wismath, and soloists Pierre Strauch, Patricia Kostek, Mark McGregor, Robert Ward and Alexander Dunn.
+He has received commissions from and has collaborated with various ensembles and soloists, including Cuarteto Chroma (Mexico), the Trio Dominicano (Dominican Republic), the Vaughan String Quartet (Edmonton, AB), Vox Humana Chamber Choir (Victoria, BC), the Vancouver Peace Choir (Vancouver, BC), the Victoria Choral Society (Victoria, BC), conductors Darwin Aquino and Brian Wismath, and soloists Pierre Strauch, Patricia Kostek, Mark McGregor, Robert Ward and Alexander Dunn.
 His works have also been featured in various festivals and commemorative events, including the Victoria Symphony New Music Festival, the Northwest Guitar Festival (Seattle), the Victoria Choral Society's 80th Anniversary Celebration, Atempo Festival (Caracas; Paris), Juventud Caribeña: Música Sínfonica y Coral del Caribe (Dominican Republic), and the Habitat III U.N.
 Convention (Quito, Ecuador).

 In 2005, Liova was a founding member of Musicabierta, a seminal collective of Dominican composers and musicians dedicated to presenting and generating new interest in contemporary music; the group's sponsorship from the Dominican Ministry of Culture led to premieres of several of his works.
 In the 2015/16 season, Liova held the position of Composer in Residence for the Orquesta Sinfónica Nacional Juvenil of the Dominican Republic, and he maintains close links with the compositional and educational activities in the Dominican Republic.